mustaric/pilotTessContent/Introduction.md

 - Eleanor: Pixel-Level Inspection of your data

 ### Data and Meta-Data Visualizations
-- Compare TIC sources with a TESS FFI Image
+- Compare TIC sources with a TESS target pixel file (see tpfplotter)
-- Quick look light curves and Periodograms
+- Quick look light curves and periodograms
 - Combine TIC and archive availability
 - Overlaying DSS and PanStarrs Images on TESS FFIs